NAP consistency & local citations

 Decide your canonical Name

-Match Companies House (or your local equivalent) and signage.
-Pick "ABC Plumbing" or "ABC Plumbing Ltd", not both.
+Match your state business registration (Secretary of State filing) and EIN and your signage.
+Pick one form ( "ABC Plumbing" or "ABC Plumbing LLC"), not both.
 If you trade under a different name (a "doing business as" trading name), decide which is canonical for your GBP and citations and stick with it.
-Document the decision somewhere that future team members will find.
+Document the decision somewhere future team members will find it.

 - 2